 Nigeria is a founding member of the World Trade Organisation (WTO).
 Goods of Nigerian origin are granted tariff preferences in favour of developing countries under the EU's Generalised System of Preferences (GSP).
 The registered exporter (REX) procedure used there to prove preferential origin was introduced by Nigeria with effect from 21 March 2019.

 The US grants Nigeria preferences under the African Growth and Opportunity Act (AGOA) in addition to the Generalised System of Preferences (GSP).
 These unilaterally granted tariff concessions for 40 sub-Saharan African countries were extended in 2015 for another ten years until 2025.
 The list of AGOA products includes raw materials, industrial inputs, textile products and clothing.

 About Enterprise Africa International

-Enterprise Africa International is an online B2B E-Commerce store/platform focused on bringing quality products to Africa.
+Enterprise Africa International is an online B2B E-Commerce store/platform focused on marketing and selling quality products in Africa.